-Sleep Number is a well-known bedding company that is all about letting you control the firmness, support and overall comfort of your sleep experience through their adjustable air beds.
-Helix is a newer bed-in-a-box company that broke the mold by creating technology to personalize mattresses and ship them straight to your door.
+Sleep Number is a well-known bedding company that is all about letting people control the firmness, support and overall comfort of their sleep experience through their adjustable air beds.
+Helix is a newer bed-in-a-box company that broke the mold by creating technology to personalize mattresses and ship them straight to someone’s door.

-Sure, they have their differences – and they’re pretty major – but both Sleep Number and Helix strive to help you find the mattress that matches your exact sleep needs.
-We’ve put together all the information you need to see what both these brands have to offer, and which one might be a good fit for you.
+Sure, they have their differences – and they’re pretty major – but both Sleep Number and Helix strive to help people find the mattress that matches their exact sleep needs.
+We’ve put together all the information people will need to see what both these brands have to offer, and which one might be a good fit for them.

 What They’re All About

-Sleep Number may be best known for its adjustable air beds, which allow you to change the firmness and support of the bed to meet your needs via a remote.
+Sleep Number may be best known for its adjustable air beds, which allow people to change the firmness and support of the bed to meet their needs via a remote.

 There are four different types/series of beds, starting with the Classic Series and ending with the 360 Smart Beds.
 There are numerous models that offer different comfort options within each series.

 The beds tend to be popular with couples because they can be made with dual air chambers, so each person can adjust to their preferred setting without compromising.